MircoWerner/VkLBVH/README.md

     float aabbMaxZ;
 };

-// output of the builder; it is necessary to allocate the (empty) buffer struct LBVHNode {
+// output of the builder; it is necessary to allocate the (empty) buffer on the GPU struct LBVHNode {
     int32_t left;          // pointer to the left child or INVALID_POINTER in case of leaf int32_t right;         // pointer to the right child or INVALID_POINTER in case of leaf